blackferncreations/germankeycut/README.md

 # Structural Consistency

-The system is implemented consistently across relevant public and non-public interfaces.
+The structural logic should remain coherent across relevant public and non-public interfaces.

 This does not mean that every interface should contain the same information.